top of page

 Us newbie trainees were given one day of Excel training that kick-started my ability to handle big data, analyse what was important, influence systems and outcomes, and impact supply and improve operations.
 I would not have managed all this without knowing how to run with data in Excel.
 My one day of workplace training has served me well for my entire career.

-Then I went to Per-Scent, who were grappling with a Navision upgrade.
+My next stop were Per-Scent, who were grappling with a Navision upgrade.
 They distributed fragrance and sold to everyone.

 I handed in my notice to go off and develop an learning and development business so that people in businesses had somewhere accessible and affordable for in-person help with their data needs. ivity was born.

-Right so why do I love and loath about Excel?
+Right so why do I love Excel?

-In summary Excel is a gateway drug to better data and more informed decision making
+In summary Excel is a gateway drug to better data and more informed decision making.

-Excel is for everyone and if there was just a little uptick in people's confidence with data in excel we would see hours of work-time reduced, huge decreases in physical and mental wastes and better work in the whole end to end supply of everything.
+Excel is for everyone and if there was just a little uptick in people's confidence with data in Excel we would see hours of work-time reduced, huge decreases in physical and mental wastes and better work in the whole end to end supply of everything.

 Love it loath scenario one : I've sent you all the data

-Freeze the Panes
+• Freeze the panes

-Wrap and bolden the header row
+• Tidy the header row

-Auto-fit the columns
+• Auto-fit the columns

-Format dates and numbers
+• Format dates and numbers

 Lets talk ribbons.

-Wouldn't it be nice if we had a way of being slowly introduced to the most useful buttons in Excel.
+Wouldn't it be nice if we had a way of being slowly introduced to the most useful buttons in Excel?

 Charts for charts sake